PeterBengtson/Ooloi-docs/guides/OOLOI_SERVER_ARCHITECTURAL_GUIDE.md

 ### Software Transactional Memory Integration

-The server integrates Clojure's STM directly with gRPC operations, enabling **distributed ACID transactions**.
+The server integrates Clojure's STM directly with gRPC operations, enabling **ACID transactions within the server process**.
 This synergy works because **gRPC uses HTTP/2 with request multiplexing**, allowing multiple requests to arrive simultaneously over the same connection, with **each incoming gRPC request getting its own thread**.
 This provides the multi-threaded environment that STM is designed to coordinate:

 - **HTTP/2 multiplexing**: Multiple requests arrive simultaneously over the same connection
 - **Per-request threading**: Each gRPC call executes on its own server thread